-Manager: You deserve it.
-Also, Bart did well by looking after the visitors and making them feel at ease and comfortable and took the challenge of answering any queries they had.
+Manager : You deserve it.
+Also Bart did well by looking after the visitors making them feel at ease and comfortable to challenge any queries they had.
 At this time, we've been quite busy with email and phone inquiries.
 In fact, we've already received several large orders from people who visited the stand.

-Bart : Wow!
+Bart: Wow!
 That's excellent.

-Angel: Fantastic!
+Angel : Fantastic!
 That's really good news.

-Manager: Indeed!
+Manager : Indeed!
 Well done everybody.
 Let's now move on to the agenda of our meeting.